Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2024/12/fall-2024-update/index.md

 I wake up, I run for a bit, and then my day starts.

-The first two times was a bit uncomfortable.
+The first two times were a bit uncomfortable.
 I hadn't (intensively) exercised for months at that point, and I was _so incredibly bored_.
 I completed a 5 kilometer run, but took one or two short (30 second) walking breaks.

 Several of my siblings already got into the habit of running a year earlier, and they were also quite instrumental in finally convincing me to start doing it too.
 But they did so by following one of those famous "running schedules".
 The ones that tell you when to run (usually 2 days a week), and exactly how long, and when to take a five minute break.
 The one where, after a year, you can finally run a bit longer.